Arn Chorn-Pond: Survival during the Pol Pot Regime

 When the Khmer Rouge came to power in 1975, Chorn-Pond and hundreds of other children were sent to Wat Ek Phnom, a Buddhist temple near Battambang converted into a prison camp, where he survived by playing the flute and keeping the soldiers entertained.

-In five days a master trained Chorn-Pond and four other children to play the flute and the khim, a Cambodian hammered dulcimer.
+In five days a master trained Chorn-Pond and four other children to play the khim, a Cambodian hammered dulcimer.
 The children learned to play a traditional lullaby known as Bombay.
 At the end of that time, Chorn-Pond and another boy were chosen to play propaganda songs for the camp guards.
 The other three children and the master were led away and killed.
 "When they brought in another old master for more lessons," Chorn-Pond recalled, "I begged them not to kill him.
 I told them I didn’t have enough skills yet, and I offered them my own life instead."
 On a visit to Cambodia in 1996, he was reunited with his teacher.

 In a 2002 interview Chorn-Pond described how his survival depended on repressing his emotions and distancing himself from the horror of his situation: